fhollenbach/RCrashcourse/CourseNotes.md

 save our code and re-execute the commands at any time in the future.
 Working with scripts also ensures that our work is *reproducible*, i.e., others can go back and check whether our work was correct.
-This is of great importance, especially when doing scientific research.
+This is of great importance, especially when doing scientific research, or for your professor to check your exam :).

 To open a new *rscript*, click on the little white plus in the upper left corner of RStudio and select `R Script`.